-Betterment investment accounts are offering up to 12 months managed free as a sign-up bonus when you open a new account at Betterment.com with a qualifying deposit of at least $5,000, or you can get 90 days managed free with any amount of opening deposit when you join through a current customer’s referral link.
+Betterment personalized investment accounts offer up to 12 months managed free as a sign-up bonus when you open a new account with a qualifying deposit of at least $15,000, or you can get $5,000 of your investment balance managed free for 12 months when you join through a current customer’s referral link.

 Just sign up for this Betterment 12 Months Free New Account Offer to receive up to 12 months managed free when you make a qualifying initial deposit within 45 days of registration.